Nataliahlia/thesis_up/use_cases.md

 1. Student selects "Edit Profile".
 2. Student enters/modifies postal address, email, mobile, and landline phone.
 3. System validates and saves changes.
+// The email is only modified, it is used for the username

 UC21: Select Committee Members (Student)
 •	Description: A Student selects Instructors to invite as members of their Three-Member Committee.